Products, Resources, Special Education

 Where To Find High Interest, Low Level Reading Books (Hi/Lo Readers)Recently I wrote a blog post called 10 Items Every Special Educator Should Have In Their Classroom.
 One of the items was Hi-Lo Readers.
 I heard that many readers were curious as to what Hi-Lo Readers I use with my students.

-First Let me explain what a Hi-Lo Reader is.
+What Is A Hi-Lo Reader?First Let me explain what a Hi-Lo Reader is.
 It can be challenging to find a book that will appeal to 4th grader who reads at a 1st grade level.
 Often, the books at his reading level appear “babyish” to him.
 With Hi-Lo books he has the advantage of choosing books that “look” like chapter books and are about interesting topics but are of easy readability.

 Where To Find Hi-Lo BooksHere are some websites, books, authors, and publishers that I find helpful for some of my reluctant or struggling readers:

+1. New Start Suspense Series by Patricia Birtwistle (Patnor publishing)My students love this series featuring The Swamp, The Old House, What a Day, The Junkyard, The Trip, and At the Mall.
+They are suspenseful dramas following a group of students who get themselves in potentially dangerous situations.
 Both boys and girls seem to really enjoy these stories.
 The great part for me is that they came with a worksheet per chapter of each book for the students to complete to show their understanding.
 The worksheets have 5 word study multiple choice questions, yes or no comprehension questions, fill in the blank, character study, and a prediction question.

 2. Perfection Learning CorporationThis company has a great selection of books for my students written by M.J.
 Cosson.
 They are referred to as cover-to-cover books.
 There are different types of series to engage all different readers and their interests!
 A few of my favorite: